- About ME

 Internal/U of M Fellowships.
 The source for internal fellowships can originate from the department, the College of Engineering, or the Rackham Graduate School.
 Some of these fellowships require a nomination from the department while others have a self nomination process.
 First year PhD students that are awarded a fellowship as a part of their funding package will usually receive one of the following, highly competitive awards: a departmental fellowship, the Dean's/Named Fellowship, or the Rackham Merit Fellowships.
 Other available internal fellowships can be found at the sites listed below.
 Email notifications and instructions are also sent to eligible students as award deadlines approach.

 External Fellowships.
 Students in the ME department regularly receive external fellowships, such as the NSF Graduate Research Fellowship.
 Students apply for external fellowships on their own and the department is not involved in the process.
 The selection for these awards is handled through an external organization and students interested in applying must take the initiative to do so.
 Students may have secured an external fellowship at time of application, at admission, or even after admission.
 Most are fully funded, but when they are not, many are cost-shared by the Rackham Graduate School and/or Mechanical Engineering to allow full funding for the student.
-In many instances, the Mechanical Engineering Department may supplement the most prestigious national fellowships with a computer, funds to travel to conferences, and books & supplies through a supplemental package.
-Receipt of this package is subject to available funds.
-Further details can be acquired from the ASO.

 A selection of popular opportunities available in recent years include: